 In 2006 Bridger Bowl purchased a chair lift from Snowbird Ski Resort for our lift-served terrain expansion to the south.
-The new Schlasman's Lift is due to open December 2008 season and will add 311 acres of lift-served ridge terrain for expert skiers only to the ski area.
+The new Schlasman's Lift opened in December 2008 and added 311 acres of lift-served ridge terrain for expert skiers only to the ski area.

 On February 10, 1885, sometime between 3:00 a.m. and 5:00 a.m., a tremendous avalanche ripped down from the top of the Bridger Mountains just north of Saddle Peak.
 At the base of the steep slope, 4 German coal miners, who had a small nearby claim, were still asleep in their log cabin.
 The powerful slide buried the mine entrance and destroyed the cabin, killing all four men.